 Living by the laws of ecological balance is living within the rhythm of life.
 We of this highly self-conscious stage of our civilization could turn our consciousness to a complete awareness of the rhythm and tensions of life … others have sub-consciously based their lives and whole beliefs on this rhythm.
 We, by fusing this sub-conscious wisdom with the new scientific knowledge, could go forward with fresh creativeness, and perhaps find within the vital rhythm a road leading to the essence of Being.
 (Mitchell 1946: 40).

-Other thinkers such as Erik Fromm and E.O.
+Other thinkers such as Erich Fromm and E.O.
 Wilson have extended this theme.
-The concept of an ecological or interconnected life of love and love of life was clearly articulated by Eric Fromm in the 1960s.
+The concept of an ecological or interconnected life of love and love of life was clearly articulated by Erich Fromm in the 1960s.
 He distinguished between “necrophilia” which involved the love of destruction and death and “biophilia” which he described as the “love of life”.
 In the Heart of Man (1965), Fromm develops the idea of biophilia in the context of human character development, productivity and ethics.
 He argues, “The full unfolding of biophilia is to be found in the productive orientation.
 The person who fully loves life is attracted by the process of life and growth in all spheres.
 He prefers to construct rather than to retain.”
 He suggests that, “biophilic ethics have their own principle of good and evil.
 Good is all that serves life, evil is that which serves death.
 Good is reverence for life, all that enhances life, growth, unfolding.
 Evil is all that stifles life, narrows it down, cuts it into pieces”.

 Fromm’s pioneering concept of biophilia links love of humanity with love of life and nature in a nexus that anticipates many themes within late twentieth century and early 21st century environmental ethics.
 In his “Humanist Credo”, published in On Being Human he linked biophilia to a comprehensive ethic: